Blog

 Nepal, a country in South Asia, has a rich and diverse cultural heritage with a blend of various ethnic groups and religions.
 The country has a strong tradition of arts and crafts, painting, weaving and sculpture, including the making of beautiful handmade copper statues.
 Nepalese handmade copper statues are a beautiful and unique art form that are highly valued for their beauty and intricate details.
 In Nepal, the making of copper statues is considered a sacred art form, and our artisans come from families that have been doing this work for generations, and they take great pride in their craft....

-Cambodian Khmer Culture and Bronze Statue Care
+Cambodian Khmer Culture and Statue Care

 Jayasudha Parthasarathy